 How to Avoid Sourcing VeRO Items?

 So, what should you do now?
 And more importantly, how will you prevent this from happening again?
-Those are good questions, please allow me to share with you some best practices that can help prevent VeRO restrictions.
+Those are good questions, please allow me to share with you some best practices that can help prevent the eBay VeRO infringements.
 Full disclosure: there is a new way to reduce the chance of such violations right below the list.

 - When sourcing a branded item, always make sure to check if the brand is in the official VeRO list, be very strict about not publishing items that appear in the VeRO list.